MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 RUN echo "Hello World - dockerfile" > c:\inetpub\wwwroot\index.html
 CMD [ "cmd" ]
 ```

-From this dockerfile one might expect the resulting image to consist of two layers, one for the container OS image and a secound new layer including the IIS configuration and static 'Hello World' site, this however is not the case.
-It is true that the resulting image depends on the windowsservercore container os image, thus a container created from this image depends on both images being present but what is not as apparent is that the image the dockerfile built is constructed itself of multiple layers.
-Each line of a dockerfile constructs a new layer (think of each layer as a mini container image) and when the build is compleated all of those layers are wrapped up together into a single image.
+From this dockerfile, one might expect the resulting image to consist of two layers, one for the container OS image, and a second for the new layer including IIS and the website, this however is not the case.
+What may not be apparent is that the new image is constructed of many layers, each on dependent on the previous.
+To visualize this, the `docker history` command can be run against the new image.

-To inspect the layers of a container image, use the `docker history` command.
 Doing so against the image created with the simple example dockerfile will show that the image consists of four layers, the base, and then three additional layers, one for each actionable instruction in the dockerfile.

 ```
 C:\> docker history iis